ajalt/colormath/README.md

 Colormath supports the following targets: `jvm`, `mingwX64`, `linuxX64`, `macosX64`, `ios`, `watchos`, `tvos`, and `js` (for both NodeJS and Browsers).
 You'll need to use Gradle 6 or newer.
-Artifacts for `macosArm64` are also published, but not tested with CI.
+Artifacts for `macosArm64` and `linuxArm64` are also published, but not tested with CI.

 #### Snapshots